-The London Pass + Oyster Travelcard packages have been designed to save you money as they are the cheapest way of travelling around the city.
-Each Oyster Travelcard comes with a pre-loaded credit/value for your journeys across central London for the duration of your pass.
+The London Pass® + Visitor Oyster card packages have been designed to save you money.
+They are the cheapest way of travelling around the city as each Visitor Oyster card comes with pre-loaded credit/value related to the duration of your London Pass.

-Below is a breakdown of the credit assigned to the Oyster Travelcard per pass.
+Check out the breakdown of the credit assigned to the Visitor Oyster card per London Pass duration below.

-Remember – the Oyster Card is the cheapest way of getting around London as the maximum daily charges mean you travel free after you reach the 'cap'
+Remember: using your Visitor Oyster card as a London travelcard is the cheapest way of getting around as the maximum daily charges mean you travel free after you reach the 'daily cap'.*

 |London Pass with Oyster Travelcard||Travelcard credit|

-Note: a £3 admin fee is applied by Transport for London to every London Pass + Travel.
+*A £5 admin fee is applied by Transport for London to every London Pass + Visitor Oyster card.

 Save money on daily journeys

-A single journey on the London Underground costs £2.40 credit (between zones 1 - 2) and a bus journey costs just £1.50 credit - but the real benefit comes when your Oyster Travelcard stops charging after a certain amount each day, meaning you can save money on a daily basis with free and unlimited journeys.
+A single journey on the London Underground costs £2.40 credit (between zones 1 - 2) and a bus journey costs just £1.50 credit - but the real benefit of your Visitor Oyster card is that it comes with a daily cap so your journeys will be free after a certain point.

 London’s transport network is broken into 6 main zones, and each zone has a separate charge rate.
 But no matter which zone you travel across, any journeys after your third journey that day will not be charged - helping your credit last even longer.